astrobleem/adventure/index.md

 Some of this information was gathered by reading the following articles:

-<a href= "https://mitsloan.mit.edu/ideas-made-to-matter/machine-learning-explained"> Machine Learning Explained.</a>
+<a href= "https://mitsloan.mit.edu/ideas-made-to-matter/machine-learning-explained">Machine Learning Explained.</a>

-<a href= https://www.expert.ai/blog/machine-learning-definition/> Machine Learning Definition</a>
+<a href= "https://www.expert.ai/blog/machine-learning-definition">Machine Learning Definition</a>

 Asking Alexa, and querying google.